 This course provides an intensified study of algebraic techniques and prepares students for future study in mathematics.
 The central theme of this course is the concept of a function and its graph.
-Topics include functions, exponents, logarithms, systems of equations, matrices, polynomials-conic sections and probability.

-Prerequisite: 2 years H.S. algebra, or MAT073
+Topics include functions, exponents, logarithms, systems of equations, matrices, polynomials, conic sections and probability.
+Prerequisite: Two years of H.S.
+Algebra or MAT 073.